TormStorm/jagex-launcher-linux/README.md

 # Instructions

-**This repo does _NOT_ contain any links.
+**This repo does _NOT_ contain links to the Jagex Launcher or RuneLite.
 Please make sure you download everything from the correct websites**

 ## Requirements
 - Wine with dependencies